hpcleuven/VscDocumentation/source/access/mfa_login.rst

 As the name suggests, MFA requires additional steps with human intervention when authenticating.
 MFA is mandatory for accessing KU Leuven infrastructures.
-In this document, we explain how to login to the :ref:`KU Leuven Open OnDemand portal <ood_t2_leuven>`, and how to use SSH clients (such as PuTTY, terminal etc) with and without using an SSH agent.
+In this page, we explain how to login to the
+:ref:`KU Leuven Open OnDemand portal <ood_t2_leuven>`, and how to use SSH clients (such as PuTTY, terminal etc) with and without using an SSH agent.